banner5.gif (11479 bytes)

 The engine will not be fully submerged on an outboard so you need to use a swamped weight.
 That is what it would weigh if it were only partially submerged.
 For that you need to take the swamped weights from the table.

-Additionally There is a different calculation for boats with over 550 pounds of persons capacity.
-Watch for that on the form.
+Additionally there is a different formula to calculate flotation for persons weight for boats with over 550 pounds of persons capacity.
+You will see this in the examples.

 Factor: K